The Soldier's Details

 He was then to work at Tavoy, Ye, Kendau, Thetkaw – evacuated sick to Thanbyuzat Hospital (6 Feb 1943 to 23 Feb 1943), Meiloe and Augganaung 105km.
 At this time the Japanese began sending all the POWs working on the Burma end of the railway, south to Thailand.
 Bill went to Tamarkan and Chungkai hospital camps.

 From here he was selected for a work party to Linson Wood.
 It was here it was recorded Bill constructed a desk for the Japanese.
 Also he was instrumental in taking Tom Hampton on a stretcher by foot to a nearby hospital camp where he required an urgent operation for a perforated duodenal ulcer December 1944.
-Tom and Bill enjoyed a friendship throughout their lives.
+Tom and Bill maintained a friendship throughout their lives.

 It has been reported Bill used his bush skills to source valuable vitamins in plants/leaves from the jungle in an attempt to assist seriously ill mates.